EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/01_presentation_general.md

 ---

-# Noeuds
+# Nodes

-* Un noeud peut être de différents types
+* A node can be of different types
     * master
     * data
     * ingest